First Time Camping with Kids

 Exhaustion didn’t set in immediately for the kids once they were in bed but an extra blanket thrown over the sleeping bags seemed to give them the illusion (if nothing else) of more cosiness and they went to sleep.
 I’d predicted a broken nights sleep for my three (who at home sleep in pitch black darkness) but apart from a 2am toilet wake up (thanks for the potty tip Emma and a useful Lantern in the tent for aim!) they slept soundly til 6.30am!

 If I had managed to sleep that would definitely have been a win but for some ridiculous reason I tossed and turned and didn’t really get much more than two hours sleep!
-Not the ‘best’ first night however thanks possibly to my hot water bottle husband and our double sleeping bag, it definitely wasn’t because I was cold like some others I spoke to in the morning.
+Not the ‘best’ first time camping with kids for us however thanks possibly to my hot water bottle husband and our double sleeping bag, it definitely wasn’t because I was cold like some others I spoke to in the morning.

 I woke up however to find our friends cooking sausages and bacon on our new camping stove and I was presented with a brew!
 It appears that our camping stove is actually pretty brilliant, warms up quickly and cooks as quickly as a stove does at home!
 It definitely go the thumbs up from our seasoned camper friends.
 I also had this view!
 Things were looking up.